Online Sunshine Logo

 (2) A caregiver who deserts a child under circumstances in which the caregiver knew or should have known that the desertion exposes the child to unreasonable risk of harm commits a felony of the third degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.

-(3) This section does not apply to a person who surrenders a newborn infant in compliance with s.
+(3) This section does not apply to a person who surrenders an infant in compliance with s.
 383.50.

 (4) This section does not preclude prosecution for a criminal act under any other law, including, but not limited to, prosecution of child abuse or neglect of a child under s.
 827.03.